 In addition, since magic mushrooms look similar to poisonous mushrooms, poisoning is yet another potential risk of taking these drugs.
 Mushroom poisoning can cause severe illness, organ damage, and even death.

 Are Shrooms Addictive?
-What are the Signs Of Use?
+What are the Signs Of Shrooms Use?

-If your loved one is using shrooms, they may be nauseous or appear nervous or paranoid.
-In drug use, it’s always important to pay attention to any changes in sleeping and eating patterns and shifts in mood, personality, and social activities.
+If your loved one uses shrooms, they may be nauseous or appear nervous or paranoid.
+In drug use, it’s always important to pay attention to changes in sleeping and eating patterns and shifts in mood, personality, and social activities.

 Addictive Shrooms Tolerance, Dependence, and Withdrawal